Frequently Asked Questions (FAQ)

 Can I fix an old return which I filed without requesting the Child Tax Credit?

-A return can be filed up to three years after its due date (so, a 2006 return could only be filed until April(or June) 15, 2010)*.
+A return can be filed up to three years after its due date (so, a 2015 return could only be filed until April(or June) 15, 2019)*.
 If a return was filed on time or with a valid extension, it can generally be amended until three years have passed from the actual filing date (or due date, whichever is later).
-Filing an amended return is more complicated than filing an original return, but we can generally obtain the refunds when necessary. *Should I amend my 2006 return?
+Filing an amended return is often more complicated than filing an original return, but we can generally obtain the refunds when necessary. *Should I amend my 2015 return?

 If I have not filed for years, what will the IRS do when they see my return?